fabian7593/MagicalCamera/README.md

         //CALL THIS METHOD EVER
         magicalCamera.resultPhoto(requestCode, resultCode, data);

+        //this is for rotate picture in this method
+        //magicalCamera.resultPhoto(requestCode, resultCode, data, MagicalCamera.ORIENTATION_ROTATE_180);

         //with this form you obtain the bitmap (in this example set this bitmap in image view) imageView.setImageBitmap(magicalCamera.getPhoto());